Stay Alive (Laura Jane Grace album)

 Stay Alive is the debut solo studio album by American singer-songwriter Laura Jane Grace, released on October 1, 2020, through Polyvinyl Record Co.
 The album was written and recorded during the COVID-19 pandemic, when Grace was left without the ability to record with her band Against Me!, and thus made a solo album instead.
 The album was recorded over three days in Steve Albini's studio in Chicago.
+Prior to recording with Albini, Grace was in talks to record the album with Tim Armstrong of Rancid.
 Stay Alive was released as a surprise album with no promotion, but music videos were released for "The Swimming Pool Song", "Blood & Thunder", and "SuperNatural Possession".

 Track listing

+Personnel

+Credits adapted from the album's liner notes.